NimbleBoxAI/nbox/docs/source/nbox.cli.rst

 ``nbox`` provides a simple and effective CLI commands that you can add to your current CI/CD pipeline.

 As of this writing there is only one task that ``nbox`` CLI does, deployment of models.
-It directly calls the ``nbox.network.one_click_deploy`` method along, if needed with authentication for single line in your CI/CD.
+It directly calls the ``nbox.network.deploy_model`` method along, if needed with authentication for single line in your CI/CD.
 When in an automated pipeline, file ``secrets.json`` might not be available so set ``NBX_AUTH=1`` when using CLI.

 .. code-block:: bash